A1.29: Physical states and sensations

 We wandelen over een ... naar het bos.

-(We are walking along a little road to the forest.)
+(We are walking along a little path to the woods.)

 4. Woning: